plugwise/home-assistant.io/source/_integrations/plugwise.markdown

 ## Supported devices

-This integration supports one or more of the Plugwise Gateways available on your network.
+This integration supports one or more of the Plugwise gateways available on your network.
 You can connect to these gateways using your browser, the Plugwise App, or this Home Assistant integration.
 There are 5 types of gateways:

 - Full zonecontrol using the [Adam](https://www.plugwise.com/en_US/zonecontrol) using [additional devices](#devices-overview) such as smart valves and smart-plugs.
 - A stand-alone smart thermostat called [Anna](https://www.plugwise.com/en_US/products/anna).
 - For power monitoring there is a device simply called the [P1](https://www.plugwise.com/en_US/products/smile-p1).
 - Although no longer sold, there also is support for Stretch, a gateway to create network connectivity for their older power products.
-- **Not supported yet!** The newest in the family, [Anna P1](https://www.plugwise.com/product/anna-p1/) cleverly uses energy (solar) information to transfer abundant energy in heatpump usage.
-[Contact us](#anna-p1) if you have one!

-Plugwise formerly sold power-based products using a USB stick as the controller.
-This integration does not support the `Stick` directly, see [legacy power devices](#legacy-power-devices) for more information.

 ## Platforms